lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### TFT Firmware Reset - Recalibration

-Sometimes, after a TFT FW installation, the FW can need a reset / recalibration in order to properly boot up.
+Sometimes, after a TFT fw installation, the fw can need a reset / recalibration in order to properly boot up.
 In order to reset / recalibrate the TFT:

 1. Create an empty file named reset.txt
 2. Copy the reset.txt file to the root of the SD card.
 (The SD card capacity should be less than or equal to 8GB and formatted as FAT32)
 3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset button (if you have a v4 or above printer revision) or switching off-on the printer.
 4. The TFT will start the recalibration process.
 Simply follow and complete the process.
-After completion, the TFT FW should be properly booted up
+After completion, the TFT fw should be properly booted up

 ### TFT Firmware Hints

-- Sometimes, after a TFT FW installation, the FW can need a reset / recalibration in order to properly boot up, as reported on section [TFT Firmware Reset / Recalibration](#TFT-Firmware-Reset-/-Recalibration)
+- Sometimes, after a TFT fw installation, the fw can need a reset / recalibration in order to properly boot up, as reported on section [TFT Firmware Reset / Recalibration](#TFT-Firmware-Reset-/-Recalibration)
 - If the text "No printer attached!" is displayed on top of the display it means you need to change the "UART speed" setting.
 By default it is set to 250000.
 Change it from the menu "settings", wait few seconds in order to check that with the selected UART speed the error message disappears.
 Once the message disappears it means the TFT firmware is now connected to the printer and you can use it

 ### TFT Firmware Rollback